fbpx

 Reduced-priced MetroCards for New York residents

 Low income New Yorkers can apply and receive a 50% discount on subway and eligible bus fares through NYC’s program Fair Fares.
-To date more than 271,060 New Yorkers have enrolled in the program.
 It is available to New Yorkers regardless of immigration status.

 To qualify, individuals must be between the ages of 18 and 64, live in one of the five boroughs, and meet the annual income requirement.